pivotal-cf/om/docs/configure-ldap-authentication/README.md

                                            behavior
           --ldap-username=                 DN for the LDAP credentials used to search the directory
+          --ldap-max-search-depth=         The LDAP group search depth.
+Allowed values are between 1 and 10.
+The default value is 1, which will turn off the nested group search.
           --server-ssl-cert=               the server certificate when using
                                            ldaps://
           --server-url=                    URL to the ldap server, must start